Why Plug Power Stock Dropped Today

 What happened

-Plug Power (NASDAQ: PLUG) stock is down 4% as of 11:20 a.m.
-EDT Monday -- and that's kind of curious given today's news.
+Hydrogen fuel cell stock Plug Power (NASDAQ: PLUG) is down 7.8% as of 12:30 p.m.
+EDT Wednesday on no obvious news.
+In and of itself, though, that's not surprising.

-This morning, Plug announced that it is teaming up with natural gas equipment maker Chart Industries (NYSE: GTLS) and oilfield equipment maker Baker Hughes (NYSE: BKR) to become "cornerstone investors" in something called the "FiveT Hydrogen Fund."
+Plug stock hasn't been trading particularly rationally lately, falling on "good" news Monday, then rising on "bad" news yesterday.
+And yet, today's decline actually makes a bit more sense.

+Consider: In yesterday's note, analysts at investment bank Piper Sandler dinged Plug stock on worries that while hydrogen fuel might have some attraction as a "green" energy source, still has to compete with wind, solar, geothermal, and hydrogen power -- all more widely accepted sources of renewable energy, and industries with established momentum.

 Image source: Getty Images.